Kidney stones: Added sugars in diet may increase risk, study finds

 - New research shows that added sugar consumption may be a risk factor for developing kidney stones.

-- Studies demonstrate the negative health impact of added sugar.
-This includes high blood pressure, insulin resistance, and obesity, all factors that increase the likelihood of kidney stone formation.
+- The negative health effects of added sugar, such as high blood pressure, insulin resistance, and obesity, are also risk factors for kidney stone formation.

-- Added sugars can also lead to less urine volume and elevated urinary calcium.
-These both contribute to the development of kidney stones.
+- Added sugars can also lead to less urine volume and elevated urinary calcium, which may lead to the development of kidney stones.

+Kidney stone formation is a painful condition that may cause vomiting, bloody urine, fever, and chills and interfere with quality of life.

-Kidney stones are typically very painful, with symptoms such as nausea, vomiting, bloody urine, fever, and chills.
-Risk factors for developing kidney stones include obesity, diabetes, and inflammatory bowel disease.
+Risk factors for kidney stones include obesity, diabetes, and inflammatory bowel disease (IBD).

-According to a new study published in Frontiers in Nutrition, added sugar intake may be another risk factor to be aware of.
-The study defines added sugar as “sugars or caloric sweeteners added to foods or beverages during processing or preparation to add flavor or extend shelf life.”
-Added sugars can be found in sugary drinks, cookies, cakes, and candy.
+New research suggests added sugar intake may be a risk factor for developing kidney stones.

 The data included the participants’ history of kidney stones and their daily intake of added sugars, determined by their self-reported recent consumption of food and drinks.